But, despite our desperation, the heartbeat of grief throbs on. Grief seems determined to have its own life, its own voice, its own say.

 Helping After Death

-So as we embraced each other in heartache, my husband and I meditated and prayed, transmitting our love and good wishes to assist Bodhi on his way.
+So as we embraced each other in heartache, I meditated and prayed, transmitting my love and good wishes to assist Bodhi on his way.

 “The radiant power and warmth of the compassionate heart can reach out to help in all states and all realms.”